-In Ukraine, the field team liaise with the KI network, made up of officials of the hromada and/or oblast, namely the Hromada Officer and the Director of Social Policy Department of Oblast Administration charged with compiling IDP figures from the settlement level.
+In the Ukraine context, field team liaise with the KI network, made up of hromada and/or oblast officials, namely the Hromada Officer and the Director of Social Policy Department of Oblast Administration charged with compiling IDP figures from the settlement level.

-- In this round, 174 Key Informants were interviewed to collect data.
+- In this round, 185 Key Informants were interviewed to collect data.